Best Business Books For Women (To Kick Butt At Work!)

 How Women Can Achieve Power and Purpose

 Fast Forward is a lot to take in.
 It is both a history of women’s roles in the U.S. and a toolkit for finding meaning, connection, and, yes, power in today’s world.
 But it’s a worthy read.
 This book combines hard history with anecdotal evidence of why women’s voices matter in politics and business.
-The authors give women not only tips to achieve personal success, but they also show how to help all boats rise on the tide of women in power.
-Buy Fast Forward: How Women Can Achieve Power and Purpose from Amazon now.
+The authors give women not only tips to achieve personal success, but also show how to help all boats rise on the tide of women in power.
+Buy Fast Forward from Amazon.

 Lean In

-We’ve heard a lot about Facebook CEO Sheryl Sandberg’s controversial book Lean In in recent years.
+We’ve heard a lot about Facebook CEO Sheryl Sandberg’s controversial book Lean In.
 This book challenges women to be leaders in their own lives and in business.
 Sandberg highlights women’s needs and strengths in the workplace.
-She faced criticism because some of her recommendations only applied to wealthier women.
-Not all women can afford quality childcare so they can return to their career after becoming mothers.
-But she brought to light many subtle issues about women in the workplace that make Lean In essential reading for both men and women.
-Buy Lean In: Women, Work, and the Will to Lead today.
+She has faced criticism because some of her recommendations only applied to wealthier women.
+Not everyone can afford quality childcare, so they can return to their careers after becoming mothers.
+But she brought to light many subtle issues about women in the corporate world that make Lean In essential reading for both men and women.
+Buy Lean In.

 Own It